karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Fix(react/useRRStack): decouple hook snapshot from Date.now()
+  - useRRStack now uses a monotonic counter for the useSyncExternalStore snapshot and increments it on each RRStack notification.
+This avoids test flakiness under vi.useFakeTimers (where Date.now() is frozen) that could suppress re-renders and leave DOM state stale in debounce tests.

 - Tests/React: add awaited microtasks inside async act() callbacks
   - useRRStack.test.ts: include `await Promise.resolve()` inside async act
     blocks to satisfy @typescript-eslint/require-await and reliably flush